 Confidential information is any information regarding IPS and its employees, students, and agents that is not known generally to the public.
 For example, student lists, student cumulative files, student health files, student Individual Education Plans, personnel files, computer records, financial and marketing data, and research plans are considered confidential in nature.
 In addition, in the case of student information, federal law provides that information may not be disseminated except under certain limited conditions.
 Employees who obtain access to such confidential information as part of their employment are expected to maintain the confidentiality of this information to the extent required by law and applicable policy.
-Employees will be subject to appropriate disciplinary action, up to and including termination, for knowingly or unknowingly revealing information of a confidential business information or trade secrets in accordance with the applicable federal or state law.
+Employees will be subject to appropriate disciplinary action, up to and including termination, for knowingly or unknowingly revealing information of a confidential nature that is obtained during the course of employment.
+This does not include disclosure of otherwise confidential business information or trade secrets in accordance with the applicable federal or state law.